DylanPDao/c0323-code-solutions/node-fs-readfile/node-fs-readfile-quiz-notes.md

 - What is a directory?

-- What is a relative file path?
+- What is a relative file path? folder is in same pwd

-- What is an absolute file path?
+- What is an absolute file path? hard file path, exactly where it is

-- What module does Node.js include for manipulating the file system?
+- What module does Node.js include for manipulating the file system? node:fs

-- What method is available in the `node:fs` module for reading data from a file?
+- What method is available in the `node:fs` module for reading data from a file? read, readfile, readline

 ## Notes